open-cluster-management-io/ocm/README.md

 kubectl get managedcluster
 ```

-Next approve the csr and set managecluster to be accepcted by hub with the following command
+Next approve the csr and set managedCluster to be accepted by hub with the following command

 ```
 kubectl certificate approve {csr name}